Pipeline

 Imagine your site form broke for two weeks.
 Nobody noticed.
 Now your MQLs are down, but that won’t affect pipeline until next month, and revenue the month after.

-Top-down forecasting won’t catch this.
+Top-down forecasting won’t catch this or account for changing market trends.

 Forecasting isn't about what you see now.
 It’s about what you should expect later, based on what’s already broken.